How Far Are We from Generating Missing Modalities with Foundation Models?: Agentic Missing Generation Framework

 \subsection{Overview}

-Building on the preceding empirical findings, we argue that an effective framework for missing modality prediction should support both automatic fine-grained information mining from the input and robust generation verification and ranking.
-To this end, we propose an \textbf{A}gentic \textbf{F}ramework for \textbf{M}issing \textbf{M}odality (AFM$^2$), whose workflow is illustrated in Figure~\ref{fig:framework}.
-AFM$^2$ is composed of three collaborative agents: a \textit{miner agent}, a \textit{verifier agent}, and a \textit{generation agent}.
-The \textbf{miner agent} extracts key contextual cues from the available modalities.
-The \textbf{verifier agent} evaluates and refines the generation guidance via a self-refinement mechanism and ranks the generated candidates to select the most plausible output.
-The \textbf{generation agent} dynamically invokes appropriate generators and determines the number of candidates to produce based on the refined guidance.
-Detailed implementations of each agent are provided in the following sections.
+Building on the preceding empirical findings, we argue that an effective framework for missing modality generation should not only support automatic fine-grained information mining from the input and robust generation verification and filtering, but also generate a larger number of candidates more efficiently.
+To this end, we propose an \textbf{A}gentic \textbf{F}ramework for \textbf{M}issing \textbf{M}odality (AFM$^2$), whose workflow is illustrated in Fig.~\ref{fig:framework}.
+AFM$^2$ consists of three collaborative agents: a \textit{miner agent}, a \textit{verifier agent}, and a \textit{generation agent}.
+The miner agent extracts key contextual cues from the available modalities.
+The verifier agent evaluates and refines the generation guidance through a self-refinement mechanism and ranks the generated candidates to select the most plausible output.
+The generation agent dynamically invokes appropriate generators and determines the number of candidates to produce based on the refined guidance.
+Detailed implementations of each agent are described in the following sections.